CineMAA Awards

 The CineMAA Awards are presented annually by the Star Maa Group to honour artistic and technical excellence of professionals in Telugu cinema.
-The awards were introduced in 2004.
-The CineMAA Awards are voted for by both the public and a committee of experts as per meritocracy.
+Introduced in 2004, the CineMAA Awards are voted for by both the public and a committee of experts as per meritocracy.

-Each year one Life Time Achievement Award is presented to one of the accomplished veterans from the Industry.
+Each year one Life Time Achievement Award is presented to an accomplished veteran from the Industry.
 The award ceremony is telecasted live over Star Maa from the Hyderabad International Convention Center of the Novotel Group in Hyderabad.
 In 2013, Telugu cinema category, for Best Actor and Actress was introduced for the first time.

 Popular awards

 Best Film

 The CineMAA Award for Best Film is chosen via the public of Andhra Pradesh and Telangana.
 The winners are listed below: